ansonl/navfit99-js/README.md

 ### What is NAVFIT98A?
 NAVFIT98A is a Windows program created by SPAWAR that allows people to organize and edit U.S. Navy Evaluations and Fitness Reports.
 NAVFIT98A is available for Windows.
 See [here](http://www.public.navy.mil/bupers-npc/career/performanceevaluation/Pages/default.aspx) for more information.

+If you are looking for the Microsoft Access Database Engine 2007 Driver and it is unavailable on Microsoft, you may use the backup [here](https://github.com/navfit99/backup) at your own risk.

 ### Is NAVFITOnline associated with the U.S. Government?
 NO.